dpflann/firefox-extension/README.md

 Open Firefox with your development profile.
 Enter `about:config` in the address bar.

-Recommended settings

-These are good to enable extension errors in the Firefox Error Console (Tools > Error Console), disable XUL caching and such.
+These are the recommended settings.
+They  enable extension errors in the Firefox Error Console (`Tools > Error Console`), disable XUL caching and such.

 	javascript.options.showInConsole = true
 	nglayout.debug.disable_xul_cache = true